bozeklab/DISK/README.md

 TODO: make download the csv file!!

-## Customize DISK commands in the command line
+## Customize DISK commands using the command line

 There are usual parameters that you might want to set yourself: